 VISIBILITY: Total lunar eclipse will be visible from the entire Pacific region to include most of Asia, Australia, New Zealand and the United States.

-VISIBILITY: Unfortunately, this one will only be visible in Antarctica and the Southern region of South America.
+VISIBILITY: South Pacific and the Southern region of South America.

 Eclipse Data & Reference Pages: